-Auto-Tune is a powerful tool in any modern producer’s arsenal.
-Luckily, there are a couple of ways to achieve it within FL Studio.
+Autotune is a powerful tool in any modern producer’s arsenal.
+Luckily, there are several ways to achieve it within FL Studio.
 Native FL Studio plugins NewTone and Pitcher are a simple and effective way to accomplish that autotune sound in Fruity Loops Studio.

 Over the years, it has become more accessible and easier to apply this effect to vocal tracks.
 There are ways to use it subtly to ensure that the vocal stays in key.

-After this FL Studio tutorial, you will be able to apply an autotune effect to any vocal samples quickly.
+After this FL Studio tutorial, you can quickly apply an autotune effect to any vocal samples.

 If you are looking to autotune vocals within FL Studio, one of your best options will be to use the native plugin called NewTone.
 Unfortunately, this plugin doesn’t work in real-time as you record vocals, meaning that it only works with pre-recorded audio and samples.